bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_Purchase/Documentation.md

-Properties defining purchase information for the element.
+Properties defining purchase information for a element.